DeNifty1/goalTracker/laravel.md

 - `php artisan migrate` - Runs migration files and puts records in migration table to show it is complete
 - `php artisan make:seeder GoalsTableSeeder` - Creates a file to allow the seeding of the db
 - `php artisan db:seed --class=GoalsTableSeeder` - Runs the seeder code from GoalsTableSeeder.php
+- `php artisan migrate:fresh --seed` -Drops all tables, reruns all migrations and then seeds db (useful when you are creating original schema)
+> Note: The file name for a seed file must represent an actual table otherwise it will error out(ie *TABLENAME*TableSeeder.php).
+The seed file may populate many tables though.
+- `php artisan make:resource Goal` - creating a resource is like making a template for REST APIs
 # Eloquent
 ```
 $goals = Goal::all();